 How data processing of deceased persons in regulated under the GDPR and the laws of France, Germany, and Italy?
 Let’s discuss it in iConsumer.

 Mount Eerie is the pseudonym of the American songwriter Phil Elverum, that published a lot of indie-rock music over the last fifteen years.
 “Real Death” is the opening track of the superb album “A Crow Looked at Me” (2017), that documents the tragic moments that Elverum faced after the death of his wife, Geneviève Castrée.

-To find a solution and bring some order in this field, EU regulators conceived effective data protection provisions that will significantly impact on companies, too.
+To find a solution and bring some order in this field, EU regulators conceived adequate data protection provisions that will significantly impact on companies, too.

 Two precedents: the French Data Protection Act and a recent Facebook case in Germany

-In France, from 2016 individuals have the possibility to regulate processing of their data after their death.
+In France, from 2016 individuals can regulate the processing of their data after their death.
 According to art.
-40(1) of the French Data Protection Act, individuals can give to data controllers general or specific indications about the retention, erasure and communication of their personal data after their decease.
-Within such indications, the data subject can identify a person that will be in charge of ensuring their correct implementation, too.
+40(1) of the French Data Protection Act, individuals can give to data controllers general or specific indications about the retention, erasure, and communication of their personal data after their decease.
+Within such signs, the data subject can identify a person that will be in charge of ensuring their correct implementation, too.

 In July 2018, the German Federal Court of Justice (the Bundesgerichtshof, BGH) jumped to similar conclusions in a case involving Facebook.
-According to the German judges, heirs have the right to access the Facebook accounts of their dead relatives – in other words, a social media profile can be inherited as physical goods.
+According to the German judges, heirs have the right to access the Facebook accounts of their dead relatives.
+A social media profile is inheritable as physical goods.